bobbae/free/README.md

 free
 ====

-Old code... salvaged from recycle bin.

-Free Realtime Embedded Executive

-This is a tiny RTOS for 68k computers.
+This is a tiny Realtime OS for 68k computers.